Alxelio/Counter_Flutter/README.md

 flutter doctor

 With the Android-Studio Software opened, we have to install the plugins.
-Press the button Plugins on the left, type flutter on search and then click on Install button => Accept => Install Required Plugins => Install => Restart IDE
+Press the button Plugins on the left, type flutter on search and then click on Install button => Accept => Install Required Plugins including Dart => Install => Restart IDE

+On Android-Studio Software
+open this software on research tab in the computer => Select this option Projects on the left tab => New Flutter Project => Select Flutter on the left tab => Next button => Project Name (counter_flutter2) => Project Location (~/Área de Trabalho/Counter_Flutter/counter_flutter2) => Description (Whatever) => Project Type Application => Organization (Whatever) => Android Language Kotlin => IOS Language Swift => Platforms: Android - IOS - Web => Finish button => Create button

 On VSCODE
 We can install some plugins like Commands Palette: with VSCODE opened, on the View tab, Command Palette (Ctrl + Shift + P) => Install on the search tab => Extensions: Install Extensions => on the left we should research for Flutter => click on Flutter => click on Installing => Command Palette (Ctrl + Shift + P) => type doctor => select this option => probably something went wrong with environment variables => or everything went right

+save location: /home/alunime/AndroidStudioProjects/Counter_Flutter
+flutter SDK path: /home/alunime/snap/flutter/common/flutter git add README.md git commit -s -m "Add README base file" git push